Commercial Mortgage Rates & Fees

 Commercial mortgages, whether owner-occupied or investment, tend to be seen as lower down on your list of priorities, and as such are a higher risk.

-In addition to this, commercial property is also less liquid than residential property, so in the event of repossession, the lender may find it trickier to sell.
-Where a sale is made, the future value is also less predictable.
+In addition to this, commercial property is also less liquid than residential property, so in the event of repossession, the lender may find it trickier to sell at full market value.

 Can commercial mortgage interest be offset against tax?